sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 We need this document to be useful and current.
 Please submit improvements as PRs for review.

-## What if first responder isn't available?

-The idea is for the first responder to be "interruptible" for production problems during his/her week of coverage.
-If there are significant blocks of time when this isn't true (e.g. ½ day meeting with no access to slack or email), or if life happens (illness, family emergency, etc.), hopefully the first responder can arrange for coverage.  ("I'll take one of your days if you can cover Tues for me").
-Please notify `#dlss-infrastructure` Slack channel of changes.

-When the first responder can't arrange for coverage, the default would be for the "on deck" responder to become first responder.
-The "on deck" person is the first responder for the following week.

 ## Proactively Checking for Production Problems

 At the very least, the first responder should be watching incoming alerts from Honeybadger.